Online Robust and Adaptive Learning from Data Streams: Experiments

+In summary, SRA outperformed the other online learning algorithms and concept drift detection algorithms for a univariate data stream with abrupt changes as well as multivariate data streams with gradual changes.
+Although this empirical study shows the performance of SRA, it remains future work to present theoretical analysis of SRA for data streams with gradual changes beyond the one presented in Section~\ref{section:convergence_analysis_of_bounded_stochastic_update}.

-\subsection{Real dataset: anomaly detection}
+\subsection{Real dataset:~Anomaly detection}

-We applied SRA to anomaly detection in two real datasets: SMTP and THYROID.
+We applied SRA to anomaly detection in two real datasets: the SMTP and THYROID dataset.
 Both datasets are publicly available at \url{http://odds.cs.stonybrook.edu/smtp-kddcup99-dataset}.
-Each dataset is summarized in Table~\ref{table:summary_of_real_datasets}.
+Table~\ref{table:summary_of_real_datasets} summarizes each dataset.

+Figure~\ref{fig:plot_smtp} shows the data stream of the SMTP dataset.
+We observe that: (i) Anomalies are concentrated around $t=15000$: $t=14692$, $14742$, $14789$, $14833$, $14888$, $14967$, $15016$, $15043$, $15099$, $15165$, $15221$, $15283$, and $15366$. (ii) Although we see that all the variables deviate from these normal values at anomaly points around $t=15000$, it is not the case for anomalies after $t=49000$.
+Therefore, the mechanism of anomaly is also thought of as complicated.

+Figure~\ref{fig:plot_smtp} shows the data stream of the THYROID dataset.
+We observe that some anomalies are visible.
+For example, the second variable $y_{t}^{2}$ deviates from normal values at $t=518$, $520$, $640$, $687$, $861$, and $965$.
+However, this observation is not applicable to all the anomalies.
+Therefore, the mechanism of anomaly is thought of as complicated.

-We used the first 40000 and 2000 data points as the training datasets for SMTP and THYROID, respectively, and the remaining data points as the test datasets .
-We chose SDEM \citep{Yamanishi2004}, iEM \citep{Neal1999}, and sEM \citep{Cappe2009} for comparison.
-Each algorithm used GMM, and the number of mixture was selected among $K \in \{ 1, 2, 3 \}$.
+We used the first 40000 and 2000 data points as the training dataset for the SMTP and THYROID dataset, respectively, and the remaining data points as the test dataset.
+We chose SDEM~\citep{Yamanishi2004}, iEM~\citep{Neal1999}, sEM~\citep{Cappe2009}, ADWIN~\citep{Bifet2007}, KSWIN~\citep{Raab2020}, and PH~\citep{Page1954} for comparison.
+For SRA, SDEM, iEM, and sEM, each algorithm used GMM, and the number of components was selected among $K \in \{ 1, 2, 3 \}$.

 We calculated the anomaly score as $ s_{t} \mydef -\log{ f(x_{t}; \hat{\theta}_{t-1} )} $, where $\hat{\theta}_{t-1}$ is the parameter estimated at $t-1$.
-Then, we chose the best combinations with the area under the curve (AUC) scores between $t=10000$ and $t=40000$ for SMTP, and between $t=1000$ and $t=2000$ for THYROID.
-The AUC score was calculated by the anomaly scores, and the ground truth labels given to each data point, which indicated whether a data point is anomaly or not.
-Note that the AUC score here is different from one in Section~\ref{subsection:real_dataset_change_detection}.
+Then, we chose the best combinations with the AUC scores between $t=10000$ and $t=40000$ for SMTP and between $t=1000$ and $t=2000$ for THYROID.
+The AUC score was calculated based on the anomaly scores, and the ground truth labels associated with each data point, which indicate whether a data point is an anomaly or not.
+Note that the AUC score here is different from the one in Section~\ref{subsection:real_dataset_change_detection}.